Wildboar-Software/directory/README.md

 - [ ] Applications
   - [ ] Meerkat Directory Server (A lightweight, in-memory, FOSS X.500 directory server)
     - [ ] Add a `subordinatesReader` string to entries that allows them to lookup a callback for reading subordinates.
-    - [ ] Database
-      - [ ] Subentries and administrative points should cache ALL attributes.
     - [ ] Technical Debt
       - [ ] Reverse the distinguished names (I think I got it completely backwards.)
       - [ ] Use Base64 UUIDs (better performance, because fewer characters to compare)